 Barbers, hairstylists, and cosmetologists may receive tips from customers.
 High quality work and customer service usually contribute to greater tip totals.

 Many barbers, hairstylists, and cosmetologists work full time, however part-time positions are also common.
 Those who run their own barbershop or salon may have additional hours.
 Work schedules often include evenings and weekends—the times when beauty salons and barbershops are busiest.
 Those who are self-employed usually determine their own schedules.

-Overall employment of barbers, hairstylists, and cosmetologists is projected to grow 10 percent over the next ten years, faster than the average for all occupations.
+Employment of barbers, hairstylists, and cosmetologists is projected to decline 1 percent over the next ten years

 Overall job opportunities are expected to be good.
 A large number of job openings will stem from the need to replace workers who transfer to other occupations, retire, or leave the occupation for other reasons.
 However, workers should expect strong competition for jobs and clients at higher paying salons, of which there are relatively few and for which applicants must compete with a large pool of experienced hairstylists and cosmetologists.